firozfasilan/firozfasilan/README.md

 - 👋 Hi, I’m @firozfasilan
 - 👀 I’m interested in ...
 - 🌱 I’m a passionate Programmer having 12+ Years of experience..
-- 💞️ I’m looking to collaborate on ...Charity .NET Projects on UK for my spare time.
+- 💞️ I’m looking to collaborate on ...Charity .NET Projects for my spare time.
 - 📫 How to reach me ... mailme : firozfasilan@gmail.com

 <!---